 Again in the news - Dr. F. D. Baragar, clinical director of Winnipeg's new Rheumatic Disease Unit, who attended the annual meeting of the American Rheumatism Association in Dallas, Texas, June 7 to 9.
-Dr. Baragar was accompanied by Dr. J. B. Frain, a member of the MRH active medical staff, and Mrs. Larry (Carol) Jones, head nurse on the arthritis floor at the MRH.
-The meeting featured a number of workshops, followed by scientific sessions at which rheumatologists exchanged information on advances in treatment and investigation into the cause of this curious disease.
-Mrs. Jones, who participated in sessions for allied health professionals, came away with a wealth of information on immunosuppressive drugs and the effect of rheumatoid arthritis on human relationships.
+Dr. Baragar was accompanied by Dr. J. B. Frain, a member of the MRH active medical staff, and Mrs. Larry On a recent visit to Winnipeg, Dr. Wherrett told us about another project: a history of the anti-tuberculosis movement in Canada, which is being financed by a grant from the Canada Council and so far has occupied 18 months of his time as principal investigator.